Workflow for OP PSD2 Confirmation of Funds API

 sub | string | The authorizationId to which the ID token relates to. |

-acr | string | Authentication Context Class Reference, i.e. field that describes the level of authentication achieved.
+acr | string | Authentication Context Class Reference, i.e. the field that describes the level of authentication achieved.
 Currently, only urn:openbanking:psd2:sca is supported. |

 authorizationId | string | The authorizationId to which the ID token relates to. |

 aud | string/client ID | Intended audience of the ID token.
-WIll contain the Client Id of the Client Application. |
+WIll contain the Client ID of the Client Application. |

 nonce | string | A value originally provided by the TPP in the request, used for protecting against replay attacks. |